FoxelSA/foxel-website/README.md

-# Website of FOXEL SA, Geneva Switzerland
+## Website of FOXEL SA, Geneva Switzerland

-This program is part of the FOXEL project <[http://foxel.ch](http://foxel.ch)>.

 The mission of FOXEL SA is to develop technological solutions dedicated to 3D environment digitizing using technologies based on the CERN OHL license and